There are many ways mindfulness can rejuvenate your life and bring calm and clarity to your day.

-Being mindful means being comfortable enough in your own skin that you don’t assume anything is wrong with you – it’s just not the right time for a relationship, and that’s OK.
+Being mindful means being comfortable enough in your skin that you don’t assume anything is wrong with you – it’s just not the right time for a relationship, and that’s OK.

 Mindfulness isn’t just about accepting everything as it comes.

-It makes you more objective, which means that in time you’ll be able to take the emotion out of situations and evaluate them a bit more reasonably.
+It makes you more objective, which means that, in time, you’ll be able to take the emotion out of situations and evaluate them a bit more reasonably.

 If something is seriously wrong in your relationship, being mindful will help you figure out what it is and how to deal with it.